dela3499/dela3499.github.io/README.md

 	<img style="border-radius: 10px" src="/img/header.png" width="100%">
 </a>

 Howdy!
 I'm Carlos.
-You can find me on [Twitter](https://twitter.com/dela3499).
+You can find me on [Twitter](https://twitter.com/dela3499), and my music is on [SoundCloud](https://soundcloud.com/dela3499/sets/2018-1).

 ## Music